California enacts nighttime curfew as COVID-19 cases spike | Times Leader

 The curfew applies to 41 of the state’s 58 counties that are in the “purple” tier, the most restrictive of four state tiers allowing various stages of economic reopening.
 Those counties encompass 94% of the nearly 40 million people living in the most populous U.S. state.

-California as a whole has seen more than 1 million infections, with a record 13,000 new cases recorded Thursday.
+California as a whole has seen more than 1 million infections, with a record of almost 15,500 new cases reported Friday.

 Los Angeles County, the state’s largest with about 10 million people, could see even more stringent lockdowns as early as next week as its caseload and hospitalization figures reach stratospheric levels.
 The county accounts for a quarter of the state’s 40 million residents, but it has about a third of the coronavirus cases and close to 40% of the deaths.